terramate-io/terramate/docs/change-detection.md

 then the stack will be marked as changed.

-This feature is useful if you need to integrate Terramate with other tools (eg.: terragrunt) so you can detect when dependent code outside the scope of terramate changed.
+This feature is useful if you need to integrate Terramate with other tools (eg.: Terragrunt) so you can detect when dependent code outside the scope of terramate changed.